 Managing Entity Fields

-Entity fields play a crucial role in storing and managing data within your chatbot.
-DRUID offers a seamless process to add, edit, and delete entity fields, ensuring efficient management of your bot's informational model.
+Entity fields play a crucial role in storing and managing data within your AI Agent.
+Druid offers a seamless process to add, edit, and delete entity fields, ensuring efficient management of your AI Agent informational model.

 View entity fields